 Pack some board games for the drive for those in your party that aren’t driving.
 Make an epic playlist for those long stretches of time on the road and have fun with it!

 Here is a master list of what to pack:

 - Dish soap

 - Hand soap

 - Shower soap

 - Board games

 The one thing that people always seem to forget is to pack a dehumidifier.
 Your RV is going to encounter all sorts of conditions, in addition to you coming in dripping wet from dips in the lake/beach/river, which could cause an excess of moisture.
-That moisture could lead to the growth of mold and nobody wants to deal with mold while on vacation.
+That moisture could lead to moisture-related issues that can cause damage to your RV and musty odors.